Guidelines to Contributors

 Authors are requested to submit their manuscript online (at Article submission, www.indianjournal.com) strictly in the format of the Journal.
 Files should be in docx or doc format with 12 font size of Times New Romans.
 Automatic page numbering function should be used to number the page.
-Authors can also send their manuscript through e-mail to firstname.lastname@example.org and email@example.com as attachment.
+Authors can also send their manuscript through e-mail to email@example.com and firstname.lastname@example.org as attachment.
 On receipt of an article, an acknowledgement giving the registration number of the paper is sent to the corresponding author.
 This number should always be quoted while making further enquiry about the manuscript.
-All correspondence regarding the manuscript should be addressed to the Editor, The Indian Society of Genetics and Plant Breeding, F-2, First Floor, NASC Complex, D.P.S.
-Marg, Post Box # 11312, IARI, New Delhi 110 012.
+All correspondence regarding the manuscript should be addressed to the Editor, The Indian Society of Genetics and Plant Breeding, A Block, F-2, First Floor, NASC Complex, D.P.S.
+Marg, IARI P.O., Pusa Campus, New Delhi 110 012.

 Ethical issues: The journal is committed to maintain integrity of research publications and scientific professionalism, and hence discourages misrepresentation of research results and plagiarism.
 The authors are expected to exhibit professionalism of scientific stewardship, ethics and follow good scientific practices.
 Strict compliance with ethical standards should be practiced before submitting a manuscript.
 Authors must ensure that the manuscript and its content has not been submitted to any other journal or publication.

 Short title: A short title, not exceeding 35 letters should be typed at the top of the first page in first letters capital and underlined.

 Title: The title should be short, specific and informative typed in first letters capitals, Latin names in italics.